aricallen/genius-scheduler/README.md

 A bookmarklet that grabs your weekly shift from mypage and creates an .ics file for your calendar

-Just add the bookmarklet below to your bookmarks bar.

-Just drag the following link to your bookmark bar!

-<a href="javascript:(function(){document.body.appendChild(document.createElement('script')).src='https://github.com/aricallen/genius-scheduler/script.js';})();">A Link</a>

-Alternatively, create a new bookmark and add the following code as the source.
+##How To

+- Create a blank or dummy bookmark
+- Copy the code below and paste it into the URL portion of the bookmark

 ```javascript
 javascript:(function(){document.body.appendChild(document.createElement('script')).src='http://www.curiousrhythms.com/genius-scheduler/script.js';})();
 ```

-Then...
-Navigate to where you can see your schedule for the week on mypage and click the bookmarklet.
+- Navigate to where you can see your schedule for the week on mypage and click the bookmarklet.

-An .ics file will be created with your shifts for the week that you can add to your calendar of choice (just double click it in downloads).
+- An .ics file will be created with your shifts for the week that you can add to your calendar of choice (just double click it in downloads).

 ##Example